pybites/pybites.github.io-source/content/codechallenge57.md

 At PyBites you get to *master Python* through Code Challenges:

-* Subscribe to our blog (sidebar) to get a new PyBites Code Challenge (PCC) in your inbox every week.
+* Subscribe to our blog (sidebar) to get new PyBites Code Challenges (PCCs) in your inbox.

 * Apart from this blog code challenge we have a growing collection of 50+, check them out [on our platform](https://codechalleng.es/challenges/).